-- 1 If not already on your dashboard, select Dashboard from the navigation bar. - 2 Under Tones/Announcements, select Announcement. - 3 On the Announcement page, use the Zones drop-down menu to select the zone where the announcement will play. - 4 Select the announcement that you want to start. - If you must enter a password to complete this task, select Dial Pad and enter the 4-digit password. - 6 If prompted, enter 1 for confirmation - 7 To end the announcement, select Stop (or Close, if the Dial Pad is displayed). - 8 You can also stop an announcement by performing the following steps: - a) Under Tones/Announcements, select Stop Announcement. - b) Follow screen prompts.
+- 1 If not already on your dashboard, select Dashboard from the navigation bar. - 2 Under Tones/Announcements, select Announcement.

+- 3 On the Announcement page, Normal announcements display a blue icon and Emergency announcements display a red icon.
+Use the Zones drop-down menu to select the zone where the announcement will play and enter text in Filter by Name to search the list of announcements. - 4 Select the announcement that you want to start. - If you must enter a password to complete this task, select Dial Pad and enter the 4-digit password. - 6 If prompted, enter 1 for confirmation - 7 To end the announcement, select Stop (or Close, if the Dial Pad is displayed). - 8 You can also stop an announcement by performing the following steps: - a) Under Tones/Announcements, select Stop Announcement. - b) Follow screen prompts.

 An announcement will end automatically after it has reached its number of times to play.
-(See "Using Announcements" on page 303.)
+(See "Using Announcements" on page 336.)